ceph/ceph/doc/cephadm/troubleshooting.rst

 Use ``journalctl`` to gather the log files of all daemons.

-.. note:: Since Octopus, cephadm stores logs in journald by default.
+.. note:: Cephadm stores logs in journald by default.
-          Since Octopus, daemon logs are not stored in ``/var/log/ceph/``.
+          Daemon logs are not stored in ``/var/log/ceph/``.

 Reading the log file of a specific daemon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~